-Tendonitis can progress to tendonosis when treatment of the former condition has been insufficient.
+Achilles tendonitis can progress to Achilles tendonosis if treatment of the former condition is not adequate.
+When the tendon heals it's more prone to reinjury because it has not been fully restored.
 When the disorder progresses to degeneration, it can become enlarged and nodules can develop in the area where the tissue is damaged.

 Runners with Achilles tendonosis will experience pain, tenderness, and stiffness without inflammation (swelling and redness) seen in Achilles tendonitis.

 - Stopping running activities as these put stress on the tendon.

 - Regenerative medicine such as MLS laser therapy or PRP or Platelet-Rich Plasma.

 - Ice is of little value in treatment of this condition since there is usually no inflammation in this condition.

 An Achilles tendon rupture is a complete or partial tear that occurs when the tendon is stretched beyond its capacity.
 Sudden accelerations during running or a trip or fall can overstretch the tendon and cause a tear.